 - Youth Association members have improved well-being and confidence through enhanced foundational skills

 - Youth association members have increased access to financial services

 - Youth Association members develop the technical and Entrepreneurial skills to launch their businesses

-For cohort one, the project scored a number of milestones including but not limited to;
+The project has so far scored a number of achievements including but not limited to;

 - Baseline assessment